 Glossary (key terms)

-Where automation breaks in real life: integrations, telephony scale, compliance, and cost
+Where automation breaks in real life

 Integrations are the hidden cost center of contact center automation.
 Older pre-existing systems are a top failure point, especially when teams try to bolt on automation.
-And the data backs up the pain: 63% of CRM implementations overrun budgets due to unforeseen telephony sync complexities, often delaying rollout by 3-6 months.
+And the data backs up the pain, 63% of CRM implementations overrun budgets due to unforeseen telephony sync complexities, often delaying rollout by 3-6 months.

 Common integration points you will need: